Barhebraeus: Medicine

 Barhebraeus's initial path in life appears to have been set toward medicine rather than theology.
 He was remembered as first "the father of physicians" and then "the glory of pastors" in a manuscript colophon, showing the dual nature of his vocation but emphasising his role as a healer.
 The fact that his father was a Mongol general's personal physician probably contributed to his early academic direction.
-Barhebraeus himself pursued formal studies in 'medicine and logic' under a Nestorian teacher in Tripoli, and later worked with physician Jamal al-Din in Damascus.
-By 1263, records place him working within Mongol military camps alongside other physicians, a great feat.
+Barhebraeus himself pursued formal studies in 'medicine and logic' under a Nestorian teacher in Tripoli, and later worked with the physician Jamal al-Din in Damascus.
+By 1263, records place him working within Mongol military camps alongside other physicians.
 Barhebraeus remained steadfast in his commitment to the medical sciences even after being promoted to the high ecclesiastical office of maphrian, in an effort to pass on medical knowledge to future generations.

-Eight works on medicine and pharmacology are known to be authored by him.
-These treatises, which avoid the elaborate or poetic style that permeates much of his literary output, have simple, descriptive titles in contrast to many of his other works with more ornate titles.
+Eight works on medicine and pharmacology are known to be by him.
+These treatises, which avoid the elaborate or poetic style that permeates much of his literary output, have simple, descriptive titles, in contrast with many of his other works with more ornate titles.
 Four of these works were written in Arabic and the rest in Syriac.

 Barhebraeus held that the medical profession offered Christians a means of attaining influence and respect within the largely Muslim society of his day, and perhaps this motivated him to compose and disseminate his medical works among Syriac Christians.
 Nevertheless, his writings were not intended solely for that community; Barhebraeus records using the Hijri dating system himself and composed some works in Arabic at the request of Muslims (ṭayyāyē) in Maragha, while his openings include an Islamic basmala with references to Christian Apostles phrased so as to suit a Muslim audience.
 Thus, Barhebraeus's works transcend the needs of a single religious community in favour of the greater good.